Edge Hill University: Campus

 Edge Hill University is based on a 160 acre campus in Ormskirk, the administrative centre of West Lancashire.
 It is midway between Liverpool and the county town of Preston.

-The University used to operate from the Woodlands campus based in Chorley, central Lancashire where it offered continuing professional development programmes and part-time study.
+The university used to operate from the Woodlands campus based in Chorley, central Lancashire, where it offered continuing professional development programmes and part-time study.
 However, in recent years operations have been centralised back to the main University campus.

-Most of the University's subjects and departments are based in specialist buildings developed since the 1990s: Faculty of Education, Faculty of Health and Social Care, Business School, BioSciences, GeoSciences, Creative Edge (Media and Social Sciences), Performing Arts, the Wilson Centre (Sport and Physical Activity) and Psychology.
+Most of the university's subjects and departments are based in specialist buildings developed since the 1990s: Faculty of Education, Faculty of Health and Social Care, Business School, BioSciences, GeoSciences, Creative Edge (Media and Social Sciences), Performing Arts, the Wilson Centre (Sport and Physical Activity) and Psychology.
 The Tech Hub was opened in 2016 by entrepreneur Sir Robin Saxby.

-The university also operates a campus in Manchester City centre in the St. James Buildings, Manchester mainly for medical science courses.
+The university also operates a campus in Manchester city centre in the St. James Buildings, mainly for medical science courses.

 The Student Hub

 This building opened in 2011 as a central student area, containing retail and catering outlets and IT facilities, as well as providing new accommodation for the Edge Hill Students' Union.
-The building was formally opened by Her Royal Highness the Countess of Wessex on 15 October 2012.
+It was formally opened by Sophie, Countess of Wessex on 15 October 2012.